robin-rpr/calos/doc/tutorial.rst

 highlights Charliecloud’s focus on functionality (make your container run), rather than isolation (protect the host from your container).

-Normally, each invocation of :code:`ch-run` creates a new container, so if you have multiple simultaneous invocations, they will not share containers.
+Normally, each invocation of :code:`clearly run` creates a new container, so if you have multiple simultaneous invocations, they will not share containers.
 In some cases this can cause problems with MPI programs.
 However, there is an option :code:`--join` that can solve them; see the :ref:`FAQ <faq_join>` for